Gnoga05/BrackeysJamGame/README.md

-When uploading your changes, make sure to do git push origin <name-of-contribution>
+When uploading your changes, make sure to do "git push origin < name-of-contribution >"

 For example:
-Programmers: player-movement, enemy-ai, etc.
+\nProgrammers: player-movement, enemy-ai, etc.
-Artists/Designers: art-assets, level-design, etc.
+\nArtists/Designers: art-assets, level-design, etc.